Mike Seeger: Musical career

 At about the age of 20, Mike Seeger began collecting songs by traditional musicians on a tape recorder.
 Folk musicians such as Lead Belly, Woody Guthrie, John Jacob Niles, and others were frequent guests in the Seeger home.

 In 1958 he co-founded the New Lost City Ramblers, an old-time string band in New York City, during the Folk Revival.
 The other founding members included John Cohen and Tom Paley.
 Paley later left the group in 1962 and was replaced by Tracy Schwarz.
 The New Lost City Ramblers directly influenced countless musicians in subsequent years.
 The Ramblers distinguished themselves by focusing on the traditional playing styles they heard on old 78rpm records of musicians recorded during the 1920s and 1930s.
-Tracy was also in Mike's other band, Strange Creek Singers.
-So was Mike's former wife, Alice Gerrard.
-She was Alice Seeger in that band and sang and played guitar in it.
-The other people in Strange Creek Singers were bass player and singer Hazel Dickens and banjo player Lamar Grier.
-Mike sang and played guitar, banjo, fiddle, mandolin, autoharp, and harmonica in the band.

 Seeger received six Grammy nominations and was the recipient of four grants from the National Endowment for the Arts, including a 2009 National Heritage Fellowship, which is the United States government's highest honor in the folk and traditional arts.
 His influence on the folk scene was described by Bob Dylan in his autobiography, Chronicles: Volume One.
 He was a popular presenter and performer at traditional music gatherings such as Breakin' Up Winter.

 Eight days before his 76th birthday, Mike Seeger died at his home in Lexington, Virginia, on August 7, 2009, after stopping cancer treatment.

 The Mike Seeger Collection, which includes original sound and video recordings by Mike Seeger, is located in the Southern Folklife Collection of the Wilson Library of the University of North Carolina at Chapel Hill.